 Sharp pencils are a must to get the most realistic effects.
 I found myself sharpening my pencil quite often in this step.

 Remembering to follow the flow of the feathers, I first focused on the brightest areas with the white colored pencil and worked all the way into some of the shadow areas.
 Since light bounces off of surfaces and causes shadows some feathers climb out of the shadow and some get reflected light which becomes a highlighted shadow area.
-This helps give the illusion of a three dimension shape and enhances the realism.
+This helps give the illusion of a three-dimensional shape and enhances realism.

-A good pencil style eraser with a good tip can be used to lift color for highlights as well.
+A good pencil-style eraser with a good tip can be used to lift color for highlights as well.

-I then came in with the black pencil to deepen the shadows on the beak, eye, wings and feet.
+I then came in with the black pencil to deepen the shadows on the beak, eye, wings, and feet.
 With very light pressure I added some finer shadows in each area of the bird.
-Though it sounds like I worked the entire bird , I actually started with the eye and head, then moved to the wings and so on.
+Though it sounds like I worked the entire bird, I actually started with the eye and head, then moved to the wings, and so on.
 Bringing each section to a relatively finished state.

 Step 4 – Final Touches